GOOD HOSPITAL PRACTICE

 The numbers in brackets refer to the terms used in the definition, which are defined elsewhere.
 "Inherent" is explained in Note 2 as "inherent in an object" as opposed to "associated".

-"A set" is taken from normal language as for a set of wrenches or a set of cutlery consisting of a knife, fork and spoon.
-This refers to things that belong together but are not of equal value and therefore cannot be set off against each other.
+"A set" is taken from normal language as for a set of spanners or a set of cutlery consisting of a knife, fork and spoon.
+This refers to things that belong together but are not equivalent and therefore cannot be offset against each other.

 The IQTiG definition does not include the components "a set of inherent characteristics of an object".
 The (general) "object" is replaced by "the care of individuals and populations".
 At first glance, this seems like a harmless specification to adapt the definition to healthcare.
-But it is not that simple.
+But it is not as simple as that.

 The change raises three problems: